Zemfira Meftahatdinova: Sports career

 In 1993, she became the European champion, and in 1995, the world champion.
 At the 2000 Summer Olympics in Sydney, she won the first gold medal for the Azerbaijan national team in trap shooting with a score of 73+25.
 At the 2004 Summer Olympics in Athens, she placed third in trap shooting with a score of 71+22.
 She also participated in the 2008 Summer Olympics in Beijing, where she finished 15th in trap shooting, hitting 63 targets.

 Accolades

 In January 1991, Zemfira Meftakhetdinova was awarded an Honorary Diploma of the Azerbaijan SSR.
-In March 1995, for her achievements in international competitions and her contributions to Azerbaijani sports, she received the Taraggi Medal.
+In March 1995, she received the Taraggi Medal for her achievements in international competitions and her contribution to Azerbaijani sports.

 In recognition of her performance at the 2000 Sydney Olympics and her efforts in the development of Azerbaijani sports, she was honored with the Shohrat Order.
 In September 2004, she was again recognized for her role in Azerbaijani sports and the Olympic team's success, receiving the Taraggi Medal.

 In May 2016, she was awarded the For Sporting Courage Medal.
 In 2017, Zemfira Meftahatdinova was awarded the honorary title of Honored Figure of Physical Education and Sports of Azerbaijan for her contributions to the development of physical culture and sports in Azerbaijan.
 In May 2023, she was honored with the "Woman Sport" award by the International Olympic Committee.